do87/onvault/README.md

 This project was forked from dockito/vault

-# Why OnVault
+# Why ONVAULT

 ### The problem

 - During docker build we want to avoid exposing our private keys to the different layers
-- Private key was already loaded from a secrets management service
+- Private key was already securely loaded from a secrets management service, and there's no use for a running vault server (as required in dockito/vault)

 ### Solution